codeigniter4/CodeIgniter4/user_guide_src/source/libraries/time.rst

 -------

 This helper method is a static version of the default constructor.
-It takes a string acceptable as DateTime's constructor as the first parameter, a timezone as the second parameter, and the locale as the third parameter.:
+It takes a string acceptable as DateTime's constructor as the first parameter, a timezone as the second parameter, and the locale as the third parameter:

 .. literalinclude:: time/004.php